007gregious/aws-cloud-resume-challenge/README.md

 ## Getting Started

+If you would like to take the challenge, visit: [The Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/contribute/)
-To view the deployed resume, visit: [Ikoh Sylva](http://ikohsylva.net.ng)
+To view my deployed resume, visit: [Ikoh Sylva](http://ikohsylva.net.ng)

 ### Prerequisites